anavilohia/Innov8/README.md

 Anavi Lohia (al3750) \
 Jane Lim (jl6094) \
 Jonghyun Lee (jl6509) \
-Jungyun Kim (jk4661) \
+Jungyun Kim (jk4661)
-Nathan Philip Zepeda (npz2000)

 Team member conrtibutions can be found on the JIRA project at this link:
 [Innov8 JIRA - List of tasks](https://innov8-columbia.atlassian.net/jira/software/projects/SCRUM/list?atlOrigin=eyJpIjoiZDMwOWM1ZTQyMGQxNGRhNjg1MzUxM2Y0Mzc5YmNlZDEiLCJwIjoiaiJ9)

 ## Project

 LiveSched:

 A versatile scheduling and resource management service tailored to handle the complex needs of diverse industries, including but not limited to healthcare, manufacturing, and logistics.
 By dynamically adjusting schedules based on real-time data, specifications, and prioritization rules, LiveSched optimizes operations, maximizes resource utilization, and enhances client service delivery.